 Utilize the space on the back of doors if possible.
 The back of a kids closet door is the perfect place to plan their clothes for the week.

 Utilize the back of the pantry door to hold spices and other small food containers.
-I labeled the pockets using stamped clothespins.
+I labeled the pockets using stamped clothespins this time.
+A clear organizer would probably work better but this is what I had and I believe strongly in not wasting things and using what you have.

 This one serves as an extension of my desk and holds things I need close at hand.
 I added boxes to hold things I didn’t want to be seen and to keep the area neat and tidy.

-Since my boys share a room it is imperative I use as much unused space as possible.
+Since my boys used to share a room it was imperative that I used as much unused space as possible.
 Under the bed was logical but I had to keep it organized so we used bins and I had them help me fill them with their things and label them.

 I like to use containers in most cabinets to keep things organized.
 Make sure to measure the area first so you know the containers will fit.
 If you use bins that you can’t see into make sure to label them.